The Slave Trade and Abolition

-Today 2 George Yard, London EC3 9DH, is a modern high-rise building.
-In 1787 it was a bookshop and printers and where the twelve men who formed The Committee for Effecting the Abolition of the African Slave Trade met.
+Today, 2 George Yard, London EC3 9DH, is a modern high-rise building.
+In 1787 it was a bookshop and printers and where the 12 men who formed The Committee for Effecting the Abolition of the African Slave Trade met.

-One of the twelve men who formed the Committee for Effecting the Abolition of the African Slave Trade in 1787 at 2 George Yard was Granville Sharp (from 1735 to 1813).
+One of the 12 men who formed the Committee for Effecting the Abolition of the African Slave Trade in 1787 at 2 George Yard was Granville Sharp (from 1735 to 1813).
 Sharp was a civil servant who devoted much of his life to campaigning against slavery.
-His contemporaries often described him as "the father of the Cause".
+His contemporaries often described him as 'the father of the Cause'.

-His interest in the plight of Africans in England began with a chance encounter in 1765 with Jonathan Strong, a young runaway slave.
-Strong was a slave in Barbados who was beaten and abandoned in London by his master, David Lisle.
+His interest in the plight of Africans in England began with a chance encounter in 1765 with Jonathan Strong, a young man who had been enslaved in Barbados and who was beaten and abandoned in London by his master, David Lisle.
 Lisle later attempted to kidnap Strong and send him back to the Caribbean.
 Sharp helped Strong to successfully defend his rights in court.

 Granville Sharp continued to pursue the cases of other Africans through the courts.
 He wanted to establish once and for all that slavery was not part of English law.
 This culminated in 1772 with the case of James Somerset.
 Hailed a victory, this case was widely reported in the press and highlighted the question of slavery and British involvement in the slave trade.
 You can find out more about the case on our Notable Legal Cases page.
 Granville Sharp continued to campaign against slavery, publishing many pamphlets and tracts.

 Sharp is buried in the churchyard at All Saints, Church Gate, Fulham, London SW6 3LA.
-His tomb was repaired and re-consecrated as part of the 2007 commemoration of the bicentenary of the 1807 Abolition Act.
+His tomb is listed Grade II and was repaired and re-consecrated as part of the 2007 commemoration of the bicentenary of the 1807 Abolition Act.
 Sharp also has a memorial in Poets Corner, Westminster Abbey, SW1A 3PA.